 1. Leverage Demographic Targeting

-The demographic data that is collected by these platforms include age, sex, location, marital status, and more.
+The demographic data include age, sex, location, marital status, and more.
 Each of these should be leveraged to build campaigns that reach very specific consumers.
 Marketers will have security in knowing that any advertising spend is going directly to the consumers who are most likely to buy their product, and no one else.
 In sales, this is referred to as a rifled approach, as opposed to a shotgun approach.

 2. Take Advantage of Video

 In a world where content dominates the conversation, the biggest resource that many companies fail to tap into is video.
 The average attention span is around 8 seconds.
 Only two things can happen in 8 seconds: you can become a world class bull rider or connect with a consumer, driving traffic to your website.
 And the truth is that we are only the experts in one of these fields.